Bersih 5 rally: Red Shirts

 The Red Shirts were basically formed to oppose the activities of Bersih, especially its criticisms of the government and to support the government.
 Many members of the Red Shirts are UMNO, which is the ruling party in Malaysia.

 The pro government group led by Jamal Yunos indicated that the Red Shirts would confront the yellow shirt Bersih protesters during the stipulated rally on 19 November 2016.
 In a prelude encounter, Jamal Yunos was injured with his nose bloodied in Ampang during a filmed scuffle with the police, with Jamal shouting that he was punched by the police.
 He later changed his statement because he was threatened by the government, claiming he was punched by a Bersih supporter.

 Pre-rally plans

 Bersih convoy

-Bersih organised a convoy of vehicles to tour parts of Peninsula Malaysia and the states of Sabah and Sarawak to disseminate information to the public about the Bersih's goals regarding institutional reforms and creating awareness about the 1MDB scandal.
-Throughout their nationwide roadshow in Peninsula Malaysia, the Bersih convoy had to endure harassment from anti-Bersih groups such as the Red Shirts and the police.
+Bersih organised a convoy of vehicles to tour parts of Peninsular Malaysia and the states of Sabah and Sarawak to disseminate information to the public about the Bersih's goals regarding institutional reforms and creating awareness about the 1MDB scandal.
+Throughout their nationwide roadshow in Peninsular Malaysia, the Bersih convoy had to endure harassment from anti-Bersih groups such as the Red Shirts and the police.